 Embodiment of intrusion

 The grey cloudy sky together with bleak of early spring morning reflects in the clean window.
 She has just finished the cleaning to make her window transparent, to make her life transparent.
 She urgently needs to see through and beyond.
 Beyond the window, the sky, the cold and damp weather, beyond the world outside her apartment, her home.
 Beyond the visible and tangible world, she was used to.
 Now, the situation has changed.
 So has her visual abilities.
 She cannot count on her sights anymore.
 She feels blind.
 Loosing one sense makes her nervous.
 She makes scattered movements.
 Her body must be anchored.
 The anchor is an iron and a harbour room.
-While ironing, the smell of ironed laundry helped her to breath in the smell of home and tranquillity of her soul, for a while though.
+While ironing, the smell of ironed laundry helped her to breathe in the smell of home and tranquillity of her soul, for a while though.
 The radio news started filling her living room with dead bodies from Bergamo, with the sorrow of the bereaved and with fear from invisible, intangible and omnipresent something.
 Vapour from the iron and always pleasant and calming smell of washed clothes have turned into a thick expanding fog of distress that begins to suffocate her.
 Creeping creepily into her lungs and filling her alveoli with liquid anxiety.
 The lungs become heavy and pull her down to the floor.
 She cannot breathe.
 She gasps while realizing another loss, the loss of her vitality.
 Being blind and lifeless (as air is life) she starts trembling with cold, fear and uncertainty of her bodily existence.
 But with the assurance of the certainty of the existence of that omnipresent something approaching her.

 She does not want to stay at home as it is not safe anymore with all the Italian souls of dead bodies and materialized grief of their relatives shrouded in anguished fog.
 Neither does she want to go outdoors as the outside world has changed.
 The world has shrunk within the past few weeks.
 She is feeling shrunk at this very moment.
 Her body is drawn in from inside.
 The world is drawn in from within.
 And she with it.
 She is drowning and has to escape…from the restlessness that gushes her fingers, hair, skin.